ssteyy/wct2-assignment-form-heading/README.md

-# PHP Assignment: Form Handling
+# PHP Form Handling Assignment

 ## Objective:
-Create a simple PHP form handling logic from index.html that allows users to submit their details (name, email, and password).
-The form should validate the input and display a confirmation message once the form is successfully submitted.
-If the form contains errors, an error message should be displayed next to the respective fields.
+The goal of this assignment is to create a simple form in PHP that allows users to submit their details (name, email, and password).
+The form should validate the input, and based on the validation, it should either display error messages or show a confirmation message upon successful submission.

-### Instructions:
+## Instructions:

-**1. Validate the form input:**
+### 1. **Validate the Form Input:**
-   - Name: Cannot be empty.
+   - **Name**: The name field cannot be empty.
-   - Email: Must be a valid email address.
+   - **Email**: The email field must contain a valid email address.
-   - Password: Must match.
+   - **Password**: The password field must match (i.e., confirm password should match the password entered).

-**2. Display errors:**
+### 2. **Display Errors:**
-   - If any of the fields are invalid, display an error message next to the respective field.
+   - If any of the fields are invalid, an error message should be displayed next to the respective field, indicating what the issue is.

-**3. Show confirmation message:**
+### 3. **Show Confirmation Message:**
-   - If the form is successfully submitted and validated, show a confirmation message with the submitted details.
+   - If the form is successfully submitted and validated, display a confirmation message with the submitted details.